cjemorton/cmorton_blog/_posts/2020-03-12-torrent-manager-building-a-useful-perl-module-coding-the-module.md

 All these pieces might change up as I work on the functionality of the module.
 This is a starting point.

 ---
-With my namespace in hand I need to genrate a skeleton for my perl module.
+With my namespace in hand I need to generate a skeleton for my Perl module.

 {% highlight perl %}
 module-starter --module=Rtmgr::Gen::Db \